Lenn106/ifBlocked/README.md

 # ifBlocked

 A library for determining if a website is blocked by a school extension.
-This can be used responsibly for educational purposes, such as understanding web filtering or enhancing error handling with alternative links.
+Good for exploit creators and filtering unblocked links.

 ## How to Use